ibm-cloud-docs/containers/cs_troubleshoot_clusters.md

 Classic clusters only: The {{site.data.keyword.cloud_notm}} account owner or an account administrator must either:
 * Disable TOTP for the account, and continue to use the automatically linked infrastructure credentials for {{site.data.keyword.containerlong_notm}}.
 * Continue to use TOTP, but create an infrastructure API key that {{site.data.keyword.containerlong_notm}} can use to make direct calls to the {{site.data.keyword.cloud_notm}} infrastructure API.
-**Note**: You cannot use TOTP if you want to use VPC on Classic clusters, because {{site.data.keyword.containerlong_notm}} does not support manually setting infrastructure credentials for VPC clusters.
+**Note**: You cannot use TOTP if you want to use VPC clusters, because {{site.data.keyword.containerlong_notm}} does not support manually setting infrastructure credentials for VPC clusters.

 **To disable TOTP MFA for the account:**
 1. Log in to the [{{site.data.keyword.cloud_notm}} console ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/).
 From the menu bar, select **Manage > Access (IAM)**.